Product introduction

 Some common side effects of this medicine include diarrhea, nausea, and vomiting.
 If any of these side effects do not resolve with time or get worse, you should let your doctor know.
 Your doctor may be able to suggest ways of preventing or reducing the symptoms.

-To make sure it is safe for you, before taking this medicine, let your doctor know if you have any medical conditions or disorders.
-You should also tell your doctor all the other medicines you're using or taking.
-Pregnant and breastfeeding women should consult their doctors before using this medicine.
+To make sure Nex MD Tablet is safe for you, let your doctor know if you have any medical conditions or disorders.
+You should also tell your doctor all the other medicines you are using or taking.
+Nex MD Tablet is not recommended for use in pregnant or lactating women and patients with kidney or liver diseases.

 Note: As per the Ministry of Health and Family Welfare, Nex MD Tablet is banned for children under 12 years of age.